-This past Friday marks the end of four straight weeks of commuting from Barcelona to Dublin each Monday and returning home each Friday.
-Checking out the house in Barcelona's center during one morning's commute (the black circle in the large open area is Plaza Catalunya):
+This past Friday marks the end of four straight weeks being in Ireland.
+Checking out the house in Barcelona's center during a flight (the black circle in the large open area is Plaza Catalunya):

-It was very cool to get paid to be in Dublin even if the hours made it difficult to really enjoy very much.
+It was very cool to be in Dublin.
 Most things are closed at around 5pm or so except for Thursday evenings when all the shops in town stay open until 9pm.
-I did manage to spend some time exploring central Dublin a couple of nights each week, including on Thursdays.
 A view up Dublin's river Liffey a little after sunset one evening:

 I found the people exceptionally nice and enjoyed the opportunity to be in Ireland again.
 Around 2005, I was in the area around Cork and Dingle, or what I'd call the south of Ireland, but what I later found out is called the west since the whole north-south thing is a sensitive topic!